ElegantLogic/RANSAC/README.md

 # RANSAC

-Robuts line fitting using RANSAC algorithm.
+Robuts line fitting using RANSAC algorithm which is resistant to outliers.

 Example: